aaronlab/aaronLab/README.md

 - 🔭 Also working on [D&D](https://dnd.ac/) as a Mentor & personal projects with my team members.
 - 🌱 Currently learning how to develop mobile apps for both iOS and Android.
 - 🙋‍♂️ Prefer to develop in native environments rather than in cross-platform environments.
-- 👌 Can develop in HTML / CSS / JS(Node) / Python / React / Swift / Kotlin
+- 👌 Can develop in Swift / Kotlin / JS(Node) / Python / HTML + CSS / React
 - 👯 Looking to collaborate on making Web Services & Mobile Apps.
 - 💬 Ask me about anything.
 - 😄 Pronouns: Obsessed with learning and developing something new.